zextserg/django-custom-api/README.md

 - create Entry with image/audio using base64 encoded string values
   Then base64 values will be converted to binary and saved in DB as BinaryField.
   Admin can see or listen actual image/audio in Django Admin section.
-  In API Example there are base64 examples of real image and audion, but very small ones, for not disturb viewving with very long base64 strings on the page.
+  In API Example there are base64 examples of real image and audion, but very small ones, for not disturb viewing with very long base64 strings on the page.
 - create Journey with list of Countries
 - create User Answers, User Completed Polls  or both at the same endpoint `add_user_answers_with_cp`
 - create User Timeline  (basicly it will be auto-created when Diary User is creating)